 The Aintree Grand National is the most valuable jumps race in Europe and is one of the biggest betting events of the year, so bookmakers always ramp things up with special offers and promotions in time for the big race.

-Our guide to Grand National offers includes the best free bets and bonuses available online, which we've put together by reviewing and comparing offers from all of the best betting sites.
+Our guide to Grand National offers includes the best free bets and bonuses available online, which we've put together by reviewing and comparing offers from all of the best betting sites in the UK.

 Everyone from the hardened punter to the casual observer enjoys a flutter on the Grand National.
 Competition among online bookmakers is fierce and that's why welcome offers are in plentiful supply around the time of the race

-These bonuses usually come in the form of free bets, which usually require you to make a deposit to activate them.
+These free bets usually come in the form of new customer betting offers, which usually require you to make a deposit to activate them.

-For example, you may get NZ$50 in free bets for signing up to a betting site and depositing NZ$10.
+For example, you may get £50 in free bets for signing up to a betting site and depositing £10.
 Sometimes you can get free bets without putting any money down - but these no-deposit bonuses are extremely rare.
 You might also be offered money back as cash if your bet loses.

 It’s not just new customers that can benefit from generous deals ahead of the Grand National - online bookmakers also run a host of Grand National offers for their existing players too.
 Here we’ll run you through some of the best existing customer offers from the leading horse racing betting sites.